LaFosseAcademy/rlam/session_notes.md

 print(z[1])
 ```
 11. **Congratulate** the volunteer that points out that it returns `banana` and explain that this is because, when we code - we start counting from 0
-12. **Explain** that we can do all sorts of things with data types - in fact we could just spend two hours right here doing them, but we're going to look at `strings` in particular...
+12. **Explain** that we can do all sorts of things with data types - in fact we could just spend two hours right here doing them, but we're going to look at `strings` and `dates` in particular...

 ### Python Basics - Strings